Georgia Behavioral Health

 The Impact of Mental Health on Men

 Mental health challenges do not discriminate, yet men are often less likely to seek help or discuss their struggles.
-According to the American Foundation for Suicide Prevention, men die by suicide at a rate nearly four times higher than women, making it a leading cause of death for men.
-Depression, anxiety, and substance abuse are common issues men face, yet many go undiagnosed or untreated due to stigma and societal expectations.
+According to the American Foundation for Suicide Prevention (AFSP), men die by suicide at a rate nearly four times higher than women, making suicide the 7th leading cause of death for men in the U.S. Depression, anxiety, and substance abuse are common issues men face, yet many go undiagnosed or untreated due to stigma and societal expectations.

 Societal Pressures and Stereotypes